-When some people try to invalidate your stories and dismiss them as petty things you’re doing for attention, I hope you realize that there are people like us who will wholeheartedly listen to you.
-Your stories and pain are real—never let anyone mock you and make you feel ashamed or scared to share it with the world.
+When some people try to invalidate your stories and dismiss them as petty things you’re doing for attention, I hope you’d realize that there are people like us who will wholeheartedly listen to you.
+Your stories and pain are valid and you should never feel ashamed or scared to share it with the world.

 10. There are so much more out there

 There’s more to life than the things that beat you down.
 There are so much more for you to achieve, places for you to explore, and people for you to meet.